-Courts are more likely to find that the intent requirement is satisfied where a party preserves certain ESI but does not preserve other ESI.
 For example, in Ronnie Van Zant, Inc. v.
-Pyle, the court imposed sanctions for the failure to preserve text messages based in part on selective preservation of other information on the phone, which was replaced after the action was filed and only partially backed up.
-(270 F. Supp.
+Pyle, the court imposed sanctions for the failure to preserve text messages based in part on selective preservation of other information on the phone, which was replaced after the action was filed and only partially backed up (270 F. Supp.
 3d 656, 670-71 (S.D.N.Y.
-2017), rev'd in part and vacated in part on other grounds.)
+2017), rev'd in part and vacated in part on other grounds).

-The plaintiffs in Ronnie Van Zant sought to prevent the defendants from producing a film about a 1977 plane crash that killed two members of the Lynyrd Skynyrd rock band.
+The plaintiffs sought to prevent the defendants from producing a film about a 1977 plane crash that killed two members of the Lynyrd Skynyrd rock band.
 One of the defendants, Artimus Pyle (who was a member of the band) was a signatory to a consent decree, which set out various restrictions on the use of the name Lynyrd Skynyrd and the use of the name, image, and likeness of the deceased band members.
 The plaintiffs alleged violations of the consent order and sought a permanent injunction to prevent the release of the film.
 (Ronnie Van Zant, 270 F. Supp.
 3d at 660-62, 668.)

 During the litigation, the plaintiffs sought sanctions against the defendants for spoliation of text messages between Pyle and non-party Jared Cohn, a director and screenwriter whom the defendants had hired to work on the film.
 Cohn purchased a new phone after the plaintiffs filed the lawsuit and backed up certain content from his old device, but failed to preserve the text messages with Pyle, which were relevant to the dispute.
-Finding that Cohn's text messages were within the defendants' control, and that Cohn's selective preservation of ESI on his phone "evince[d] the kind of deliberate behavior that sanctions are intended to prevent," the court granted the plaintiffs' request for an adverse inference instruction against the defendants, after also finding that the plaintiffs made sufficient attempts to obtain the text messages directly from Pyle as well (Ronnie Van Zant, 270 F. Supp.
-3d at 668-70; see also

-Lokai, 2018 WL 1512055, at \16 (holding that the record did not support an intent-to-deprive finding, but noting that evidence of selective deletion of emails "could be telling")).
+Finding that Cohn's text messages were within the defendants' control, and that Cohn's selective preservation of ESI on his phone "evince[d] the kind of deliberate behavior that sanctions are intended to prevent," the court granted the plaintiffs' request for an adverse inference instruction against the defendants, after also finding that the plaintiffs made sufficient attempts to obtain the text messages directly from Pyle as well.
+(Ronnie Van Zant, 270 F. Supp.
+3d at 668-70; see also Lokai, 2018 WL 1512055, at \16 (holding that the record did not support an intent-to-deprive finding, but noting that evidence of selective deletion of emails "could be telling").)